audreythomas/pi-battery-power/README.md

 # Companion Code to "Battery Power in the Refridgerator"

-This is a sixth grade science project that measures battery power over time on a Raspberry Pi
+This is a sixth grade science project that measures battery power over time on a Raspberry Pi.

+The code will log a timestamp every 60 seconds and send an email.
+Once you stop receiving emails, you will know the Raspberry Pi has run out of battery power.
+You can then check the log file to determine how long the Raspberry Pi was running.

 1. Get a free [SendGrid](https://sendgrid.com/) account.
 2. Create a `sendgrid.env` file